tkrabel/bamboolib/README.md

-# Community repository of bamboolib - a GUI for pandas DataFrames 🐼🐍
+# Community repository of bamboolib
+# Data Analysis in Python 🐍 - without becoming a programmer or googling syntax

 [![](https://img.shields.io/badge/python->=3.6-blue.svg)](https://bamboolib.com)

 This is the community repository of [bamboolib](https://bamboolib.8080labs.com/).
-There are no source files because bamboolib is closed source.
-However, you can use bamboolib for free on Open Data via [Binder](https://github.com/8080labs/bamboolib_binder_template) and Kaggle.
-If you have any issues or feature requests, please open an issue.
+You can use bamboolib for free if you use bamboolib on your local computer or on Open Data via [Binder](https://github.com/8080labs/bamboolib_binder_template).

+- If you have any issues or feature requests, please [open an issue](https://github.com/tkrabel/bamboolib/issues/new/choose).
+- If you want to use bamboolib on hosted services such as JupyterHub or AWS, please [upgrade to pro](https://bamboolib.8080labs.com/pricing).
+- If you want to use more than 3 plugins for bamboolib, please [upgrade to pro](https://bamboolib.8080labs.com/pricing).

 bamboolib is a GUI for pandas DataFrames that enables anyone to work with Python in Jupyter Notebook or JupyterLab.